gabeantonio/mastermind/README.md

 RUN MASTERMIND LOCALLY ON YOUR DEVICE

 1. Install Python - If you have not done so already, ensure that you have Python3 installed on your device/machine.
-You can install it from [https://www.python.org/](Python's Official Website)
+You can install it from [Python's Official Website](https://www.python.org/)

 PROCESS